Code-Institute-Submissions/Schnoeff-User-centric-milestone-project1/README.md

 Acknowledgements

 I received inspiration for this project from my sister who wanted to start up her own business running a coffee shop and it gave me the idea to make a website to help get her business out there and visible to web users.
 I also received a few pieces of inspiration from the tutor support team who would recommend alternative methods I could use in my project but without telling me which one to use and exactly how to use it.

+I also recieved inspiration for the review page style from on of the video lessons doing the whisky drop practice website.